Tamtox/parse_test/README.md

 ## How to pass the challenge

-- [ ] Fork project to your own Gitlab repository
 - [ ] Clone the project to your local computer
 - [ ] Install the dependencies:
 ```